jdc-cunningham/ml-hat-cam/README.md

 ### Disclaimer

 Most of the physical dimensions on part models are not 100% accurate.
 They are for modeling the major dimensions for mounting/fitting in terms of volume.

+This project might be a fail just because of how heavy/cumbersome it is.

+A different approach is to use a tripod, ground-based tracker.
+Whether it tracks on its own or you aim with your head.
+The self-tracking sounds more interesting.